Purchasing mutual funds and 529 plans through Ameriprise Financial

-To be included in the Program, firms have agreed to pay Ameriprise a portion of the revenue generated from the sale and/or management of mutual fund shares.
-Full Participation firms pay marketing support at a higher level than Limited Participation firms.
-Each year a client holds shares of a particular mutual fund, the mutual fund’s financial advisor or distributor may pay to Ameriprise an amount based on the value of the collective mutual fund shares held in clients’ accounts (asset-based payment).
-In addition, a mutual fund’s financial advisor or distributor may pay a fee to Ameriprise for the mutual fund shares purchased during a given period (sales- based payment).
-As of December 2013, Ameriprise received an asset-based payment (up to 0.25% per year for mutual funds and 0.16% per year for 529 plans) on some or all of clients’ assets managed by the participating firms and a sales-based payment (up to 0.25% for mutual funds and 0.20% for 529 plans) on some or all of the participating firms’ gross sales made through Ameriprise.
+To be included in the Program, firms have agreed to pay AEIS a portion of the revenue generated from the sale and/or management of mutual fund shares.
+Full Participation firms make cost reimbursement payments at a higher level than firms with other financial relationships.
+Each year a client holds shares of a particular mutual fund, the mutual fund’s financial advisor or distributor may pay to AEIS an amount based on the value of the collective mutual fund shares held in clients’ accounts (asset-based payment).
+In addition, a mutual fund’s financial advisor or distributor may pay a fee to AEIS for cost reimbursement services provided for the mutual fund shares purchased during a given period (sales- based payment).
+As of January 2018, asset-based payments (up to 0.20% per year for mutual funds and 0.185% per year for 529 Plans) on some or all of Ameriprise clients’ assets managed by the participating firms.

-Ameriprise receives up to 0.62% of money fund deposits for its money market fund sweep program.
-The amount that Ameriprise receives may be reduced based on fee waivers that are imposed by the money market fund firm.
+AEIS receives up to 0.42% of money fund deposits for its money market fund sweep program.
+The amount that AEIS receives may be reduced based on fee waivers that are imposed by the money market fund firm.

-Specific marketing support payments are detailed in this guide (see the tables below).
+Specific cost reimbursements are detailed below.
 These arrangements vary between firms and may be subject to change or renegotiation at any time.
-If a firm ceases to pay marketing support or other fees, Ameriprise may remove the firm from the Program and may cease to offer that firm’s mutual fund shares and/or 529 plan(s).
+If a firm ceases to make cost reimbursement payments, AEIS may remove the firm from the Program and may cease to offer mutual fund shares and/or the 529 Plan(s).

-In developing the List, the IRG applies a quantitative and qualitative evaluation process that includes an analysis of a fund’s returns, risk and expenses; the tenure of its portfolio managers; and the consistency of its performance and style.
-Certain mutual funds that would have otherwise been included on the List were excluded due to their high investment minimums.
-Client suitability must be considered when trading mutual funds, including breakpoint discount eligibility and NAV transfer availability.
-The funds on the List are subject to change periodically; however, changes to the List should not be the sole reason to prompt trading.
+In developing the Starting Point List, the IRG applies a quantitative and qualitative evaluation process that includes an analysis of a fund’s returns, risk and expenses, the tenure of its portfolio managers and the consistency of its performance and style.
+Certain mutual funds that would have otherwise been included on the Starting Point List were excluded due to their high investment minimums or expenses.
+The funds on the Starting Point List are subject to change periodically; however, changes to the Starting Point List should not be the sole reason to prompt trading.

-This List is developed by evaluating the characteristics of each fund’s A share class.
-As a result, clients for whom another share class may be more advantageous may be unable to purchase a fund on the List if that fund does not offer that particular share class.
-In addition, the List was developed using those funds currently available through SPS Advantage, SPS Advisor or the Ameriprise Brokerage Platform.
-As a result, clients may not be able to purchase a fund on the List if that fund is not available through the service in which the client invests.
+This Starting Point List is developed by evaluating the performance characteristics of each fund’s A-share class; the analysis is ultimately intended to apply at the mutual fund level.
+However, Managed Account clients may be unable to purchase a fund on the Starting Point List if that fund does not offer an advisory share class.
+In addition, the Starting Point List was developed using those funds currently available through SPS Advantage, SPS Advisor or Ameriprise® brokerage.
+As a result, clients may not be able to purchase a fund on the Starting Point List if that fund is not available through other Managed Account services in which the client invests.

-Ameriprise Financial Services receives payments for the services we provide to the Full Participation firms (including Columbia Management) and to other funds available for sale at Ameriprise Financial Services.
-The amount of fees Ameriprise Financial Services receives from funds eligible for inclusion on the List is not considered in the selection process for inclusion on the List, and no fund pays Ameriprise Financial Services to be on the List.
-Clients may choose to follow the recommendations provided by the Ameriprise financial advisor or may select from any of the other funds offered through Ameriprise Financial Services, regardless of whether that fund appears on the List.
+AEIS receives payments for the cost-reimbursement services it provides to the Full Participation Firms (including Columbia Management Investment Advisers (CMIA)) and to other funds available for sale through Ameriprise Financial Services.
+The amount of any fees AEIS receives from funds eligible for inclusion on the Starting Point List is not considered in the selection process for inclusion on the Starting Point List, and no fund pays AEIS to be on the Starting Point List.
+Clients may choose to follow the recommendations provided by the Ameriprise financial advisor or may select from any of the other funds offered through Ameriprise Financial Services, regardless of whether that fund appears on the Starting Point List.

 Distribution support relationships

-Ameriprise also has arrangements with firms for distribution support services.
-These firms make payments of up to 0.18% on sales and 0.10% on assets to Ameriprise for these services, which support the distribution of the fund’s shares and 529 plans by making them available on one or more Ameriprise platforms, commonly known as “shelf space.”
-These mutual fund firms do not provide marketing and sales support to financial advisors and do not participate in the Mutual Fund List (as described in the next section).
+AEIS also has cost reimbursement arrangements with firms for distribution support services.
+These firms make cost reimbursement payments to AEIS of up to and 0.10% on assets for these services, which support the distribution of the fund’s shares and 529 Plans by making them available on one or more of Ameriprise Financial Services platforms.
+These mutual fund firms do not provide marketing and sales support such as those provided by Full Participation firms to Ameriprise financial advisors.

-Ameriprise sells 529 plans from three firms that neither have wholesaling access to Ameriprise financial advisors nor pay marketing or distribution support.
-Moreover, the plans are available for sale primarily to in-state residents.
-These firms are: American Funds, First National Bank of Omaha and Union Bank & Trust.
-Certain 529 plans may pay Ameriprise financial advisors a fee of up to 1% assets for NAV rollovers.
+Ameriprise Financial Services sells 529 Plans from nine firms that do not pay cost reimbursement.
+Moreover, plans offered by these firms are available for sale to in-state residents only.
+Those firms are: Allianz Global Investors, American Funds, Ascensus, First National Bank of Omaha, Hartford, Invesco, NorthStar Financial, Union Bank & Trust and Voya.
+Certain 529 Plans may pay Ameriprise Financial Services a fee of up to 1% assets for net asset value (NAV) rollovers.